SadiePi/AutoCLI/README.md

 # AutoCLI

-A small library for creating CLI's in TypeScript
+A small library for creating CLIs in TypeScript

 ## Usage example